 How to get from Lajes Airport to Angra do Heroísmo (and the other way around)

-• Private transfer: you can book a transfer from the airport to Angra or other areas of the island to be waiting for you at the airport upon arrival.
-The price varies according to the number of people (for example, for 4 people it costs 27€).
+- Private transfer: you can book a transfer from the airport to Angra or other areas of the island so that someone will be waiting for you at the airport when you arrive.
+The price varies depending on the number of people (for example, it costs €27 for 4 people).
 More info here

-• Bus: bus line 5 will take you from the airport to Angra do Heroísmo operating between 06:40h and 19:50h from Monday to Friday and between 06:40h and 19:50h on Saturdays and Sundays.
+- Bus: bus line 5 will take you from the airport to Angra do Heroísmo operating between 06:40h and 19:50h from Monday to Friday and between 06:40h and 19:50h on Saturdays and Sundays.
 The price is 3,50€ per person and you can see more information about the route and prices here

 Parking in the center of Angra do Heroísmo